1. A miniature universe in your belly

 -

-Occupies the land (“barrier” effect)
+Occupies the field (“barrier” effect)

 -